iammiles/jigsaw/README.md

 ## TODO / Roadmap
+* ** TESTS **
 * Restrict number of players to 7.
-* Allow for multiple rounds to collect tokens of affection (i.e. bang cubes) like the original
+* Allow for multiple rounds to collect tokens of affection like the original
-* Decouple some functionality to allow jigsaw to play multiple games.
-* Some sort of persistence to keep track of statistics and allow for saved games.
-* ** TESTS **

 **This is very much a work in progress.
 There are probably a few bugs and edge cases not accounted for.**